sermuns/schemgo/README.md

 ## What is this?

-This tool generates electrical cirtcuit schematic diagram from a minimal language, heavily inspired by [Schemdraw](https://schemdraw.readthedocs.io/en/stable/).
+This tool generates electrical circuit schematic diagram from code, such as [Schemdraw](https://schemdraw.readthedocs.io/en/stable/) and [circuitikz](https://github.com/circuitikz/circuitikz).

-Very similar to [Schemdraw](https://schemdraw.readthedocs.io/en/stable/), but also accomplishes the same thing as [circuitikz](https://github.com/circuitikz/circuitikz).
+The language is very minimal and heavily inspired by Schemdraw's.

+## Why choose this over Schemdraw/circuitikz?

+This ships as a single binary, and is blazingly fast.

+**NOT YET IMPLEMENTED:** Is easily included in mdbook as preprocessor.

 ## Quickstart